 How To Cope With Arthritis Every Day

 Have you wondered how to cope with arthritis every day?
-You may be wondering why I’m talking about arthritis, you may think it’s just for old people.
+You may wonder why I’m talking about arthritis; you may think it’s just for old people.
 No, it isn’t.
-There are over 100 types of arthritis, they each have different symptoms.
-Or no symptoms at all, interesting, huh?
-I’m going to share some of my own experiences with arthritis, I’m really a pretty private person, but I feel people need to understand arthritis.
-I hope you can use a few tips I have learned over the years.
-I will be honest with you, I refuse to take arthritis prescriptions.
-It’s who I am.
-The side effects of the drugs are not acceptable to me.
+There are over 100 types of arthritis, each with different arthritis symptoms—or no symptoms at all.
+Interesting, huh?
+I’m going to share some of my own experiences with arthritis.
+I’m updating this post from February 2018.

 Osteoporosis/Osteoarthritis

-He also told me never to stay in bed because of the pain, it’s the worst thing for arthritis.
+He also told me never to stay in bed because of the pain; it’s the worst thing for arthritis.
 Now, he did mention I needed to get plenty of rest.
-If you lay in bed all day I will tell you the pain gets worse, or at least it does for me.
+If you lay in bed all day, I will tell you the pain gets worse, or at least it does for me.

 Risk Factors